MoshiulRabbi/apiS/README.md

-# api
+# Realtime weather update

 https://djpyapi.herokuapp.com/

-used a weather api and other public api. fetch the data and added to django web app without designing
+used a weather api and other public api. fetched the data and added to django web app without designing